-Nurses are responsible to assess, monitor, and provide care for patients experiencing a heart attack.
-In this care plan guide, we will discuss the essential nursing care plans and nursing diagnosis for the management of patients with myocardial infarction.
+Nurses play a critical role in assessing, monitoring, and caring for patients who are experiencing a heart attack.
+This comprehensive care plan guide focuses on the essential nursing assessment, interventions, nursing care plans and nursing diagnoses for effectively managing patients with myocardial infarction.

 What is Myocardial Infarction?

 Myocardial infarction (MI) or acute myocardial infarction (AMI) commonly known as heart attack, is the irreversible necrosis of heart muscle secondary to prolonged ischemia.
 This usually results from an imbalance in oxygen supply and demand, which is most often caused by plaque rupture with thrombus formation in a coronary vessel, resulting in an acute reduction of blood supply to a portion of the myocardium (Zafari, 2015).

 Myocardial infarction is a part of a broader category of a disease known as acute coronary syndrome (ACS), resulting from prolonged myocardial ischemia due to reduced blood flow through one of the coronary arteries.
 The ACS continuum representing ongoing myocardial ischemia or injury consists of unstable angina, non-ST-segment elevation myocardial infarction (NSTEMI), and ST-segment elevation myocardial infarction (STEMI).

 Cardiovascular diseases, the leading cause of death in the United States and Western Europe usually result from cardiac damage or complications of MI.
 Mortality is high when treatment is delayed and almost one-half of sudden deaths due to an MI occur before hospitalization, within one hour of the onset of symptoms.
 The prognosis improves if vigorous treatment begins immediately.